Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Barclay's Tree Farm – Cranbury

-Barclay’s offers a selection of choose-and-cut trees up to 16 feet tall.
-It also sells fresh plain and decorated wreaths, tree stands, and Watering Elves.
-The farm provides free saws, rope, and netting, as well as free assistance for cutting, carrying, loading, and tying down.
+Barclay’s offers a selection of choose-and-cut trees up to 16-feet tall.
+Trees up to 12 feet tall are $65; those taller than 12 feet are $120.
+The farm accepts cash or check.
+It also sells fresh plain and decorated wreaths, tree stands, and watering elves.
+The farm provides free saws, rope, and netting, and free assistance for cutting, carrying, loading, and tying down.
 Pets on leashes are allowed.
-The farm is open weekends from Thanksgiving through Christmas, from 9am – 5 pm.
+The farm is open weekends from Black Friday to Christmas, from 9am-5pm.
+Masks and social distancing are required.
+Saws will be cleaned between uses.

 Cherryville Farms – Pittstown

 This family-run farm offers a variety of hand-sheared or wild cut-your-own trees.
 The farm can also cut your tree for you.
 Saws are available, along with tree baling, twine services, and tree carts.
-Also, choose a fresh wreath, buy a craft, or enjoy a refreshment.
-The farm is open weekends November 29 through mid-December, from 9am until dark.
-Cash or personal checks only.
+Also, choose a fresh wreath, buy a craft, or enjoy some refreshments.
+Open Saturdays and Sundays, plus Black Friday, from 9am-4:30pm.
+This year, tailgating, dogs, and professional photography are not allowed.

 You can come early to tag your chosen tree, then return when you're ready to take the tree home.
 The farm will cut it, carry it down the hill, trim branches, bale it, drill a hole in the base, and even tie it to your car.
 While they work, you can stay warm by the fire and enjoy hot cider and cookies.
-Open every weekend from late November to December 23,10 am – 5pm.
-Note that most trees are 6–10 feet tall and are $10 per foot.
+Open weekends from 10am-5pm through Christmas, plus Black Friday.
+No appointment is necessary.

 Evergreen Valley Christmas Tree Farm – Washington

-Visit this family-owned farm on 145 gorgeous acres, and enjoy spectacular views of the mountains while you take a scenic wagon ride and choose your own tree.
+Visit this family-owned farm on 145 gorgeous acres, and enjoy spectacular views of the mountains while you take a scenic wagon ride and choose your tree.
 The farm has more than 10,000 trees ready for cutting, including a new field full of blue spruce, Norway spruce, and Douglas fir.
 Pre-cut Fraser firs are also available.
-Open Tuesdays through Sundays, 9 am – 4 pm from Black Friday throughout the Christmas season.
-Cash or credit cards accepted.
+Open Wednesdays-Sundays through Sunday, December 19, from 9am-4pm.
+Wagon rides and Santa visits are available on select dates.

 Simonson Farms – Cranbury